florianl/goNetViz/README.md

         $ ./goNetViz -help
           ./goNetViz [-bits ...] [-count ...] [-file ... | -interface ...] [-filter ...] [-list_interfaces] [-help] [-prefix ...] [-size ... | -timeslize ... | -terminal] [-version]
           -bits uint
                Number of bits per pixel.
 It must be divisible by three and smaller than 25 or 1.
                To get black/white results, choose 1 as input. (default 24) -count uint
                Number of packets to process.
                If argument is 0 the limit is removed. (default 25) -file string
                Choose a file for offline processing.
           -filter string
                Set a specific filter.
           -help
                Show this help.
           -interface string
                Choose an interface for online processing.
-        -list_interfaces
+          -limit uint
+               Maximim number of bytes per packet.
+               If your MTU is higher than the default value of 1500 you might change this value. (default 1500) -list_interfaces
                List available interfaces.
+          -logicGate string
+               Logical operation for the input
+          -logicValue string
-        -prefix string
+               Operand for the logical operation (default "255") -prefix string
-                Prefix of the resulting image. (default "image") -size uint
+               Prefix of the resulting image. (default "image") -reverse
+               Create a pcap from a svg
+          -scale uint
+               Scaling factor for output.
+               Works not for output on terminal. (default 1) -size uint
-                Number of packets per image. (default 25) -terminal
+               Number of packets per image.
+               If argument is 0 the limit is removed. (default 25) -terminal
                Visualize output on terminal.
           -timeslize uint
                Number of microseconds per resulting image.
                So each pixel of the height of the resulting image represents one microsecond.
           -version
                Show version.
-        -version
-                Show version

 Building
 --------